Installation

 .

-# Write yoda service to /etc/systemd/system/yoda.service
+# Write yoda service to /etc/systemd/system/yoda3.service

 export USERNAME=$(whoami)

-sudo -E bash -c 'cat << EOF > /etc/systemd/system/yoda.service
+sudo -E bash -c 'cat << EOF > /etc/systemd/system/yoda3.service

 [Unit]